bmatsuo-at-luthersystems/elps/docs/embed.md

 ## Testing Functions

 Use go package bitbucket.org/luthersystems/elps/elpstest and the lisp package `testing` to write tests for custom packages.
-See the standard libraries tests for examples of how to use these packages together.
+See the standard library's tests for examples of how to use these packages together.

 TODO -- example